srisivan/2017-Exam/biology.md

 The phase when both the oxygenated and the de-oxygenated blood enters the heart through the _superior vena cava_ and _inferior vena cava_ is called *Diastole*
 The phase when they are pumped out of _pulmonary artery_ and _aorta_ is called *Systole*

+The Heart,Blood and blood vessels are collectively known as the _Circulatory System_